CAR T-Cell therapy in Singapore

 CAR-T cell therapy has become a game-changer in the way cancer is treated, and Singapore is very excited about this new therapy.
 Singapore has made a lot of progress in adopting CAR-T cell therapy through clinical trials, partnerships, and regulatory support.
 This has helped patients and contributed to improvements in cancer care.
-Singapore is still at the top of CAR-T cell therapy, because they keep doing research and have a good healthcare system.
-CAR T-Cell therapy in Singapore has gained pace giving cancer patients and their families hope.
+Singapore is still at the top of CAR-T cell therapy because it keeps doing research and has a good healthcare system.
+CAR T-Cell therapy in Singapore has gained pace, giving cancer patients and their families hope.

-The receptor binds to a certain protein on cancer cells, causing CAR-T cells to activate and destroy the cancer cells.
-Since the leukaemia cells mimic Oscar’s immune system, this form of CAR-T therapy is unique and more complex, according to Associate Professor Allen Yeoh, head of paediatric oncology at the National University Hospital (NUH).
+The receptor binds to a certain protein in cancer cells, causing CAR-T cells to activate and destroy the cancer cells.
+Since the leukaemia cells mimic Oscar’s immune system, this form of CAR-T therapy is unique and more complex, according to Associate Professor Allen Yeoh, head of pediatric oncology at the National University Hospital (NUH).
 Oscar will be the world’s second human to undergo this procedure.
-The first child was treated at NUH just a few year back.
+The first child was treated at NUH just a few years back.

 CAR-T cell therapy is a new type of medicine that has changed the way people all over the world treat cancer.
 Singapore, which is known for its high-tech healthcare system and research infrastructure, was one of the first places to accept and use CAR-T cell therapy.
 In this piece, we’ll talk about where CAR-T cell therapy is right now in Singapore and how it affects cancer patients.